Matleo/MLPython2Java/README.md

 # Going in Production with Python ML models
-This project was set up by Matthias Leopold as an intern at Zuehlke Engineering AG Schlieren, to gather the options to guse a trained Python machine learning model for production.
+This project was set up by Matthias Leopold as an intern at Zuehlke Engineering AG Schlieren, to gather the options to use a trained Python machine learning model for production.

 ## Project structure
 The project is split into two sub-projects: